Path Integral and Asian Options: Introduction

 In this paper we will study the the arithmetically averaged Asian option in the path integral formalism.
 In section 2, we review the path integral formulation for a general path-dependent option.
-For the Asian option, the resulting effective action is the (imaginary-time) Liouville quantum mechanics.
+For the Asian option, the resulting effective action is the (imaginary-time) quantum mechanics with an exponential potential energy.
 In section 3, we obtain the corresponding heat kernel by solving the differential equation it satisfies.
 We work out two auxiliary integrals in the following section 4 and 5.
 In section 6, we specify the payoff function and study the value of the put and call options.
-For the put option we can directly calculate its value, which is equivalent to the result of \cite{L04}, while for the call option we have to reply on the put-call parity relation.
+For the put option we can directly calculate its value, which is equivalent to the result of \cite{L04}, while for the call option we can use the put-call parity relation.